Carmine (Horse Owner From Texas)

 Mary (Chicken Owner And Farmer From Michigan)

 "The farmer crew is very happy with the hemp bedding.
 They are primarily using it for our chickens, because they have been trying to find ways to keep the eggs as clean as possible with minimal resource utilization.
 They said the eggs and coop are the cleanest they have ever been, and the bedding has been a significant factor."

 "I use hemp for all applications of my aviary, including nest boxes, breeding cages, and bedding on the flight floor.
 It's so amazing I wouldn't think of ever using anything else.
 Its soft enough for eggs and newly hatched chicks, dust free, super absorbent, and keeps the aviary totally odor free!"

-American Hemp sees the necessity of cultivating the natural fiber crop industrial hemp, because of its ability to help create localized, economically stimulating, sustainable products for our everyday lives.
+American Hemp sees the necessity of cultivating the natural fiber crop industrial hemp, because of its ability to help create sustainable products for our everyday lives.
 Our expertise is in supply and supply chain management relating to the industrial hemp crop.
 We work globally with companies from around the world to provide hemp to our customers.

 Hemp is a sustainable material that can be used to locally produce biodegradable textiles, paper, animal bedding (equine/horse, poultry (chicken), guinea pig, etc.) packaging materials, biocomposites, and construction materials (hempcrete, fiberboard, insulation, etc.).